 As the recent Intellectual Property Day at Geneva University's School of Law clearly spelled out, counterfeiting is a global scourge and the weapons with which to fight it still lack bite.
-The first in a three-part file.
+The last in a three-part file.

 The introduction of time zones goes back barely more than 120 years.
 The idea came about thanks to the expansion of the railroad and the need for trains to run to reliable timetables.
 The man behind this revolutionary idea was a Scottish-born Canadian by the name of Sir Sandford Fleming.